 These days leaving a tablet on all the time is not an issue, the new generation devices have built-in circuit boards that allow them to stay on all the time and it’s no problem to leave your tablet plugged in all the time.

 Battery usage is the most important aspect of leaving your tab on all the time.
 The more you let your tablet run or keep it on, the more it drains out your battery.
 Leaving your tablet on all the time won’t damage your battery nor it will make your iPad overheat.

 Of course, you can use your tablet while charging it but the explanation is much more complex.

-With the new generation tablets/iPads that now have built-in circuit boards that prevents the devices from overheating and overcharging.
+With the new generation, tablets/iPads now have built-in circuit boards that prevent the devices from overheating and overcharging.
 You might feel that the devices get a little hot while charging, but that’s just natural, it shouldn’t and won’t get to the point when it can cause damage.

 Heat is an extreme enemy of Lithium-Ion batteries and it will stop automatically when it reaches 100%, so there’s no reason to unplug it.

 Thanks to modern technology, you do not have to worry about your tablet getting overcharged.
 The charging of your tablet stops at 100% automatically.
 Once the device recognizes it is fully charged, it stops charging itself.

 While the fear of overcharging your batteries does not exist anymore, it is still advisable to turn off your charger once the device is fully charged.